The Spectrum® Chromogenic System

 For example, E. coli organisms produce a pink to red colony while Klebsiella produces blue to green-blue colonies.
 Pseudomonas colonies appear light green.
 Staphylococcus aureus produces a white to mauve colony and Proteus mirabilis appear as diffuse tan colonies.
 Color reactions are genus and in some cases, species specific.
 Following inoculation, organisms will typically grow out in 16-24 hours.

-Spectrum™ Plus agar is packaged in boxes of 10 individually wrapped plates for extended shelf life.
-Complete instructions are included.
+Spectrum® Plus agar is packaged in boxes of 10 individually wrapped plates for extended shelf life.
+Click Here for package insert.

 Spectrum® Plus Bi-Plate 70.78